-- Participate in all lessons, arrive on time and attend every day - Be focused and follow instructions - Support others by not bullying to help build trust and report any bullying, vandalism or racism to a member of staff - Respect the room, equipment and other parts of the building - Take responsibility for my own behaviour - Respect the No Touch rule and keep my hands and feet to myself - Help support others who may be having a difficult day - Take support from staff if I am feeling angry or upset - Respect the No Swearing at Any Time rule and respect others at all times - Hand in mobiles, iPods etc to staff at the start of the day - Listen to others One speaker - Only eat food and drinks during breaks and clean up afterwards - Not smoke or vape in the building or outside areas - Not bring or use alcohol or drugs/drugs paraphernalia on the premises (I understand that if a member of staff suspects that I have taken drugs or alcohol, I will be sent home) - Not leave the premises without permission - Obey Health and Safety Rules, act sensibly in ways that do not endanger myself or others

-- Come prepared for sessions with appropriate equipment, clothing etc. - Aim to achieve, be an active and valuable member of the School and enjoy my time at Harmonize Academy!
+- Participate in all lessons, arrive on time and attend every day - Be focused and follow instructions - Support others by not bullying to help build trust and report any bullying, vandalism or racism to a member of staff - Respect the room, equipment and other parts of the building - Take responsibility for my own behaviour - Respect the No Touch rule and keep my hands and feet to myself - Help support others who may be having a difficult day - Take support from staff if I am feeling angry or upset - Respect the No Swearing at Any Time rule and respect others at all times - Hand in mobiles and vapes to staff at the start of the day - Listen to others One speaker - Only eat food and drinks during breaks and clean up afterwards - Not smoke or vape in the building or outside areas - Not bring or use alcohol or drugs/drugs paraphernalia on the premises (I understand that if a member of staff suspects that I have taken drugs or alcohol, I will be sent home) - Not to bring a weapon on to school premises at anytime - Not leave the premises without permission - Obey Health and Safety Rules, act sensibly in ways that do not endanger myself or others - Come prepared for sessions with appropriate equipment, clothing etc. - Aim to achieve, be an active and valuable member of the School and enjoy my time at Harmonize Academy!